Documentation

 Dashboard Overview

 The main dashboard provides a birds-eye view of your infrastructure.
-You can see real-time metrics for CPU, Memory, Disk I/O, and network activity.
+You can see real-time metrics for CPU, Memory, Disk I/O, and network activity across your entire fleet.

 The Explorer panel on the left allows you to organize your fleet.
 You can create Datacenters and Machine Groups to structure your servers logically.
 To interact with or view details for any specific server or group, simply click on it in the Explorer tree.